ganhuaruanti/ganhuaruanti.github.io/_posts/2019-09-17-when-to-declare-classes-final.md

 }
 ```

-By making the `RegistrationService` `final`, the idea behind `EmailingRegistrationService` being a child-class of it is denied upfront, and silly mistakes such as the previously shown one are easily avoided:
+透過讓 `RegistrationService` 變成 `final`，the idea behind `EmailingRegistrationService` being a child-class of it is denied upfront, and silly mistakes such as the previously shown one are easily avoided:

 ```php
 <?php